nf-core/dualrnaseq/docs/parameters.md

 ### Adapter trimming

-To remove adapter sequences that were introduced during library preparation the pipeline utilize Cutadapt.
-To learn more on Cutadapt and its parameters visit the [`cutadapt documentation.`](https://cutadapt.readthedocs.io/en/stable/guide.html)
+Trimming is performed by either Cutadapt or BBDuk with the following related options:

+### Cutadapt

+Cutadapt requires prior knowledge of the adaptors used during library preparation.

 By default, the pipeline trims Illumina TruSeq adapters.
 See [`Illumina TruSeq.`](https://cutadapt.readthedocs.io/en/stable/guide.html#illumina-truseq)

+To learn more on Cutadapt and its parameters visit the [`cutadapt documentation.`](https://cutadapt.readthedocs.io/en/stable/guide.html)

-#### `--skipTrimming`
+#### `--run_cutadapt`

-Will skip the trimming stage (Default: False)
+To run Cutadapt (Default: False)

 #### `--a "AGATCGGAAGAGCACACGTCTGAACTCCAGTCA"`